-Ms. Richardson was recognized in The Best Lawyers in America® for Environmental Law in 2020 and the 12 years immediately preceding.
-She is listed in the 2020 and the 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
-Ms. Richardson was recognized in the 2009 Legal 500 US and named to The International Who's Who of Business Lawyers for 2009.
-She was named a Georgia "Super Lawyer" in Environmental Law in 2016 and the seven years immediately preceding by Super Lawyers magazine.
-Ms. Richardson has been named as one of Georgia Trend's 2012, 2016, 2017, and 2018 "Legal Elite" for Environmental Law and is AV® rated by Martindale-Hubbell.*
+Ms. Richardson was recognized in The Best Lawyers in America® for Environmental Law in 2022 and the 14 years immediately preceding.
+She was also named a 2022 "Atlanta Lawyer of the Year" in the area of Environmental Litigation by The Best Lawyers in America®.
+Ms. Richardson is listed in the 2021 and the 12 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
+She was recognized in the 2009 Legal 500 US and named to The International Who's Who of Business Lawyers for 2009.
+Ms. Richardson was named a Georgia "Super Lawyer" in Environmental Law in 2016 and the seven years immediately preceding by Super Lawyers magazine.
+She has been named as one of Georgia Trend's 2012, 2016, 2017, and 2018 "Legal Elite" for Environmental Law and is AV® rated by Martindale-Hubbell.*

 Represent City of Atlanta with regard to implementation and issues presented by two federal consent decrees and related wastewater issues regarding the City’s separate and combined sewer systems.
 This work included negotiation of a 13-year extension to the compliance schedule under the Consent Decree pertaining to the City’s separate sewer system, the longest extension ever granted for municipal wastewater consent decree (there are more than 100 of these consent decrees across the country).
 Ms. Richardson was a member of the original team that served as lead counsel to the City of Atlanta regarding negotiation of the federal Consent Decrees with the U.S. Environmental Protection Agency, Department of Justice and the State of Georgia to settle a citizen suit filed by a citizen activist group.
 She has continued to work with the City with regard to U.S. EPA and Georgia Environmental Protection Division oversight of the federal Consent Decrees.
 More recent work includes counseling the City with regard to a recent EPA Office of Inspector General Audit of the City’s compliance with its Consent Decrees.